openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 the posts in the General and Course Q&A topics.
 However, you want the Announcements and Brainstorming topics to be divided, so that students will only be able to read and respond to contributions by members of their own cohorts.
-You complete the additional configuration step for the Announcements and Brainstorming topics only.
+You complete the additional configuration step only for the Announcements and Brainstorming topics.

 For information about course-wide discussion topics, see :ref:`Organizing_discussions`.
 For information about configuring these topics,